dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

     // ClientStates maps clientID → authentication state for that client
-    // Allows different users/identities per client in same browser ClientStates map[string]*ClientAuthState
+    // Allows different users/identities per client in same browser
+    //
+    // Design note: This map-based approach is consistent with how OfflineSessions
+    // stores refresh tokens per client (OfflineSessions.Refresh map).
+Given that
+    // the number of OAuth clients in a typical deployment is bounded and relatively
+    // small (tens to hundreds, not thousands), the serialized size of this map
+    // will not exceed practical storage limits for any supported backend.
+    ClientStates map[string]*ClientAuthState

     // CreatedAt is when this browser session started